IamKay/100DaysOfCode/README.md

 * Day 8
   > Worked out the logic sooner than i thought.
 It is now working, pushed a styles commit too.
 It looks a acceptable now.
 I do have a few things left in this app.
 Will do that tommorow.

+* Day 9
+  > Completed the app.
+The working app is [here](https://kayd33.github.io/TextToEmoji).
+Working out the last bit was not easy.
+I was dealing with MDL library and had to make it shorter.
+Didn't really compare the timings but the app is definitely slower now.
+Looking forward to a new and interesting project.
+Will find one tomorrow.